Why I Love Sharing My Passion

 Master Member of the New England Camera Club Council (MNEC)

-Member of Professional Photographers Association (PPA)
+Member of the Professional Photographers Association (PPA)

 But I was determined.
 I read the manual.
 I studied every word of it.
 Actually, I became obsessed.
-I needed to understand what the various knobs did and how these numbers called ISO, aperture, and shutter speed all related to each other.
+I needed to understand what the various knobs did and how these numbers, called ISO, aperture, and shutter speed, all related to each other.
 That camera taught me about light.
 It forced me to think about what I was seeing and how to capture the light.
-I was no longer looking to capture an interesting scene, but I was now looking at the light and dark in the frame.
-As a teen, I become very aware of time passing.
+I was no longer just looking to capture an interesting scene, but I was now looking at the light and dark in the frame.
+As a teen, I became very aware of time passing.
 Freezing a moment with a camera and the ability to manipulate what the camera captured by altering the shutter speed gave time a tangible existence.

-Using infrared film was fascinating and at times incredibly frustrating.
+Using infrared film was fascinating and, at times, incredibly frustrating.
 It added complexity to achieve the proper exposure due to the highly sensitive film.
 I was entranced by infrared.
 I still am.

-Like most kids that love photography, I wanted to become a National Geographic photographer.
+Like most kids who love photography, I wanted to become a National Geographic photographer.
 I looked forward to the monthly editions and would spend hours poring over the beautiful images and captivating stories.
-I too wanted to photograph the beautiful far-off places and exquisite animals.
+I, too, wanted to photograph the beautiful far-off places and exquisite animals.
 I dreamed of documenting the beauty of this planet we call home.
+Although I never became a National Geographic photographer, I do get to travel and photograph places and animals.
+In a way, my dream did come true.
+I am traveling this beautiful planet and documenting it with my camera.
+My images have appeared in Lighthouse Digest, Yankee Magazine, and the Boston Globe, and were featured in Nikon’s 100th birthday celebration.

 As a lifelong astronomy lover, I tried for many years to photograph the heavens with my film camera.
 With the onset of digital cameras, the range of photography expanded.
 These sensors can see more than what film can.
-Thanks to these amazing digital cameras, I challenge photographers to consider that there is much more in a scene than what is visible to the human eye and to tap into the power of their cameras to discover it.
-Their ability to see in the dark of night, compress time with time-lapse, and see infrared make them portals to a world outside our field of vision.
-Photographing what the eye can’t perceive is what I love best to capture.
-I successfully photographed the galactic core of the Milky Way on my Nikon D810 in 2016.
-It was one of the most amazing experiences I ever had to see the magnificence of the heavens on the back of my camera.
+My love for New England Astrolandscape Photography began under the clear, star-filled skies of Cape Cod, where I successfully photographed the galactic core of the Milky Way on my Nikon D810.
+It was one of the most amazing experiences I’ve ever had to see the magnificence of the heavens through the back of my camera.

 “Life is a banquet and most poor suckers are starving to death.” – from the 1958 film “Auntie Mame”.